brillout/goldpage/docs/readme.template.md

 `ssr-coin` takes care of SSR and SSR only &mdash;
-it is agnostic to the JavaScript ecosystem and can easily adopt the libraries of the future.
+it is agnostic to the JavaScript ecosystem and can easily adapt to the libraries of the future.
 This makes it resilient and future-proof.

 `ssr-coin` will likely survive a long time and will eventually become rock-solid.